chrisclarkdev/covid19-tracker/README.md

 # covid19-tracker

-This is my covid tracker app, I hope we don't need to look it for much longer really
+This is my covid tracker app, I hope we don't need to look it for much longer.